okuramasafumi/alba/README.md

 # Alba

-`Alba` is a stupid, fast and easy to use JSON serializer.
+`Alba` is the fastest JSON serializer for Ruby.

 ## Installation